 Inventories are measured at the lower of cost and net realizable value.
-The cost of inventories includes those expenditures incurred in acquiring the inventories, and other costs incurred in bringing them to their present location and condition for use.
+The cost of inventories is includes expenditure incurred in acquiring the inventories, production or conversion costs, and other costs incurred in bringing them to their present location and condition.

-Net realizable value is the estimated selling price in the ordinary course of business, less the estimated selling costs.
+Net realizable value is the estimated selling price in the ordinary course of business, less the estimated costs of completion and selling expenses.